poopi67/plexDong/README.md

 # plexDong 🍆
-Takes the current play count from a [Tautulli](https://github.com/Tautulli/Tautulli) database file and generates an ASCII Dong 🍆 based on the amount.
+Takes the current play count from a [Tautulli](https://github.com/Tautulli/Tautulli) database and generates an ASCII Dong 🍆 based on the amount.

 ## ⚠ NOTICE ⚠